-This course examines the origin, growth, application and practice of admiralty and maritime law in the United States.
-Particular emphasis is placed upon problems relating to admiralty jurisdiction, bills of lading, charter parties, marine insurance, rights of injured seamen, and maritime liens.
-The role of the government in connection with the shipment of goods is also explored.
+This course examines the origin, growth, application and

+practice of admiralty and maritime law in the United States.
+Particular emphasis is placed upon problems relating to admiralty jurisdiction and procedure, maritime liens, carriage of goods by sea, maritime torts, and rights of injured seamen.